asolodenko/paws/docs/features/visitor-ui-improvements.md

 ### Round 3:
 Decrease gaps between cards in the paws list.
 As seen on the screenshot another column could be added if decreasing gaps.

+### Round 4:
+Reflect the latest changes to pet inventory in the paws list.
+Do not show adopted pets in the list.
+Render pet's image if it's provided.

 **Date**: November 10, 2025
 **Status**: Completed
 **Target Users**: Visitors and potential pet adopters